-- Beginning in October 2019, applications for up to 75 additional dispensaries for adult consumers would be available.
+- Beginning in October 2019, applications for up to 75 additional dispensaries for adult consumers will be available.

-- Up to 40 new types of cultivator, a craft grower, would be available in the first year, with further growth possible.
-Applications would be available in January 2020.
+- Up to 40 licenses for a new type of cultivator — a craft grower — will be available in the first year, with further growth possible.
+Applications will be available in January 2020.

-- Similarly, up to 40 processor licenses, in which businesses create products made with cannabis, would be available during the first year, with applications also starting in January 2020.
+- Similarly, up to 40 processor licenses, in which businesses create products made with cannabis, will be available during the first year, with applications also starting in January 2020.

-- A transporter license would also be available the first year, without limits on the total number operating.
+- A transporter license will also be available the first year, without limits on the total number operating

-- Following a market study, the state can also add more top-tier cultivation licenses, called cultivation centers, to provide wholesale cannabis to the retail market.
+- Following a market study, the state can also add more licenses of all types, including top-tier cultivation licenses, called cultivation centers.

 - A training program will be established and made available in community colleges to allow students access to hands-on learning with the plant in areas that are disproportionately impacted.